WilliamZ8996/sep10-freedom-project/README.md

 # sep10-freedom-project
 This is my SEP 10 Freedom Project.
-In this project,I will use a large variety of things that I had learned from my SEP class this year from HTMl to using Bootsctrap.
+In this project, I will use a large variety of things that I had learned from my SEP class this year from HTML to Bootsctrap.
 With these knowledge in web design, I am able to put together a website informing people about dentistry and the technologies being used in that field.
-I hope you enjoy my project and learn something new!
+I hope you enjoy my project and learn something new today!